spraja08/GenAIMetroMap/README.md

 Develop hands-on expertise with Python and its data science ecosystem, including skills in data manipulation, visualization, and implementation of machine learning algorithms using industry-standard libraries and frameworks.

 * **Python Basics:** A good understanding of the basic syntax, data types, error handling, and object-oriented programming.
-* **Data Science Libraries:* Includes NumPy for numerical operations, Pandas for data manipulation and analysis, Matplotlib and Seaborn for data visualization.
+* **Data Science Libraries:** Includes NumPy for numerical operations, Pandas for data manipulation and analysis, Matplotlib and Seaborn for data visualization.
-* **Data Pre-processing:** Feature scaling and normalization, handling missing data, outlier detection, categorical data encoding, and splitting data into training, validation, and test sets.
+* **Data Pre-Processing:** Feature scaling and normalization, handling missing data, outlier detection, categorical data encoding, and splitting data into training, validation, and test sets.
 * **Machine Learning Libraries:** Scikit for traditional ML algos and Pytorch for Deeplearning.
 Understanding how to implement algorithms like linear regression, logistic regression, decision trees, random forests, k-nearest neighbours (K-NN), and K-means clustering is important.
 Dimensionality reduction techniques like PCA and t-SNE are also helpful for visualizing high-dimensional data

 📚 **References:**